What happens when you fail at everything?

 - Watch acceptance speeches.
 I love watching speeches.
 You see a successful person struggle to put their emotions into words.
 You get excited because you want your moment.
 We all want our moment.
 I live for the moments where it’s all about me.
 Take some time to go through YouTube and find the various inspirational graduation/retirement/acceptance speeches.
 These should amp you up.

 - Think of why you started.
 Why did you start?
 Find that fire from day one.
 Don’t get caught up by those who didn’t make it telling you that you can’t do it.
+Use your starting point as motivation to get going.

 - Remember who’s watching.
 Do you have critics?
 Do you have supporters?
 They’re all watching.
 Everyone that you know is watching.
 People who you don’t even think know you exist are out there watching you.
 Never forget this.